Cassin01/imestatus.vim/README.md

 # imestatus.vim
-Reflect IME status and where caps or not on the cursor(not status line)'s color.(for mac and ime user)
+Reflect IME status and where caps or not on the cursor's color.(for mac and ime user)

 ## Install